Raelstro/Raelstro/README.md

 - 👋 Hi, I’m @Raelstro
 - 👀 I’m interested in ...
 Learning to code
-- 🌱 I’m currently learning ...
-C++
+- 🌱 I’m currently learning ...PYTHON
 - 💞️ I’m looking to collaborate on ... making anything
 - 📫 How to reach me ... email  Raeltommy13@live.com